Springfield Model 1855

-The Springfield Model 1855 was a rifled musket widely used in the American Civil War.
+The Springfield Model 1855 is a rifled musket that was widely used in the American Civil War.
 It exploited the advantages of the new conical Minié ball, which could be deadly at over 1000 yd.
 It was a standard infantry weapon for Union and Confederates alike, until the Springfield Model 1861 supplanted it, obviating the use of the insufficiently weather resistant Maynard tape primer.

 Origins

 The Model 1855 Springfield was a rifled musket used in the mid-19th century.
 It was manufactured by the Springfield Armory in Massachusetts and at the Harpers Ferry Armory in Virginia (modern-day West Virginia) along with the Whitney Armory.

 Earlier muskets had mostly been smoothbore flintlocks.
 In the 1840s, the unreliable flintlocks had been replaced by much more reliable and weather resistant percussion locks.
 The smoothbore barrel and inaccurate round ball were also being replaced by rifled barrels and the newly invented Minié ball.
 While older muskets had an effective range of about 50 to 100 yd, the Model 1855 had an effective range of 400 yd and was deadly to over 1000 yd.

 Following Pattern 1853 Enfield and the Lorenz rifle, the barrel on the Model 1855 was .58 caliber, which was smaller than previous muskets.
 The Springfield Model 1816 and all of its derivatives up through the Springfield Model 1842 had been .69 caliber, about the same as all European muskets since 18th century, but tests conducted by the U.S. Army showed that the smaller .58 caliber was more accurate when used with a Minié ball.

 The Model 1855 also used the Maynard tape primer, which was an attempt at improving the percussion cap system that had been previously developed.
 Instead of using individual caps which had to be placed for every shot, the Maynard system used a tape which was automatically fed every time the hammer was cocked, similar to the way a modern child's cap gun works.
 While the powder and Minié ball still had to be loaded conventionally, the tape system was designed to automate the placing of the percussion cap and therefore speed up the overall rate of fire of the weapon.

 The Maynard tape system gave the Model 1855 a unique hump under the rifled musket's hammer.
 The weapon could also be primed in the usual way with standard percussion caps if the tape was unavailable.
 The Secretary of War at the time, Jefferson Davis, authorized the adoption of the Maynard system for the Model 1855.

 In the field, the Maynard tape primer proved to be unreliable.
 Tests conducted between 1859 and 1860 found that half of the primers misfired, and also reported that the tape primer springs did not feed well.